Optical Counterparts to X-ray sources in LSST DP1: Introduction

 \section{Introduction}

 The X-ray sky provides a window into high-energy processes in extreme environments across the universe.
-X-ray surveys offer an important way to discover a range of interesting and rare objects such as low mass X-ray binaries (LMXBs), binary and isolated millisecond pulsars (MSPs), cataclysmic variables (CVs), as well as other accreting objects like AGN.
+X-ray surveys offer an important way to discover a range of interesting and rare objects such as low mass X-ray binaries (LMXBs), high mass X-ray binaries (HMXBs), binary and isolated millisecond pulsars (MSPs), cataclysmic variables (CVs), as well as other objects like active stars, galaxies, AGN\new{, and galaxy clusters}.
 Over the last 25 years, missions such as \Chandra, \XMM, \Swift, and \eROSITA\ have revealed about a million sources, a small fraction of which have been classified with the aid of multiwavelength observations, while the majority remain unidentified.

 Since the localization of X-ray sources is generally less precise than that of optical catalogs, the higher density of the latter often results in multiple optical sources falling within a single X-ray error circle.
 As a result, a variety of techniques have been developed to evaluate the strength of each potential match.
 One common technique is known as the likelihood ratio (LR) method, which estimates the probability that a given counterpart is the true match given the local stellar densities and distribution \citep{Richter:1975:LR, Sutherland:1992:LikelihoodRatio}.
 This is among the most widely adopted techniques, such as in the crossmatch between X-ray and optical sources in the ROSAT Bright source catalog and the USNO A-2 optical catalog \citep{Rutledge:00:RASSXID}, or the Chandra Galactic Bulge Survey \citep{Weveres:2016:GBS_xmatch}.
 More recently, Bayesian methods that incorporate priors and probabilities for probabilistic cross-identification have been developed \citep{Budavari:08:BayesianCrossmatch, Budavari:16:Probabilistic-C, Shi:19:ILPCrossmatch} and these methods have been also applied to the ROSAT all sky survey \citep{Haakonsen:09:XIDII}.
-Some of these techniques, such as {\sc nway} \citep{Salvato:2018:NWAY} can evaluating multiple candidates or null matches across multiple catalogs jointly.
+Some of these techniques, such as {\sc nway} \citep{Salvato:2018:NWAY} can evaluate multiple candidates or null matches across multiple catalogs jointly.
 In the past few years, \cite{Bykov:2022:eROSITA_Lockman_ML} used machine learning techniques, training a neural network to perform an optical crossmatch of \eROSITA\ sources in the Lockman Hole.

 All of these techniques assume knowledge of the photometric priors, which is typically derived from known matched samples.
 However, the training and validation datasets for these models must be based on unambiguous matches \citep{Salvato:2018:NWAY}.
 In addition, many published crossmatches focus on a small area of the sky, such as the Lockman Hole Field, which display advantageous qualities, such as relative uniformity in density and absorption.
 Additionally, these methods assume that the depth in the X-ray sample used to develop the model is the same as for the X-ray catalog being crossmatched to.
 Quantities such as X-ray depth and absorption vary across the sky, making a reliable all-sky crossmatch difficult.